discordjs/guide/guide/deployment/docker/create-a-dockerfile.md

 **/*.env
 ```

-If you decide to build your bot locally we ignore the `node_modules` folder and any `.env` files so you have a clean build.
+If you decide to build your bot locally, the `node_modules` folder and any `.env` files are ignored to get a clean build.

 ## Resulting code